fkressmann/LetiClock/README.md

 The firmware server is a simple PHP script deployed in a docker container behind [Nginx Proxy Manager](https://nginxproxymanager.com/) which handles the encryption.
 A small Python script is used to parse the version out of the C++ files and modify the python script.
-Run configurations in IntelliJ are used to build the firmware, execute the Python script, build a container and deploy it to my docker host.
-And yes, this can be massively improved but its more than sufficient for my needs.
+Run configurations in IntelliJ (see .idea directory) are used to build the firmware, execute the Python script, build a container and deploy it to my docker host.
+And yes, this can be massively improved, but it's more than sufficient for my needs.

 ### MQTT client for receiving scrolling text messages
 C'mon on, that's fckin cool :D